roman-milk/roman-milk.github.io/jessicas-change-management.md

+===

- ****** Jessica's Change Management Ch.
-05 ****** byCathartico© "What you say?"
+"What you say?"
 D-Rod taunted me.
 "Mrs. Powers begging to cum like an easy office tramp?
 Can you imagine that!
 Do you deserve an orgasm, though?"

  "Please Sir Da-Rod!"
 I pleaded by now, saying whatever came to my mind.
 "I'll gladly serve you.
 Please, let me be your office pet.
 Just let your fuckdoll cum, please!"